dimitrijer/orangepi-sensor/README.md

 in `userpatches` folder before building the image.
 This script is called in chroot environment at the very end of build process.
-In it, I set up WiFi network on startup by reading wireless network configuration - SSID and passphrase -from a file called `wpa.txt` on boot partition.
-I also disable NetworkManager and set up hostname according to `/boot/id.txt`.
+In it, I set up WiFi network on startup by reading wireless network configuration - SSID and passphrase - from a file called `wpa.txt` on boot partition.
+I also disable NetworkManager, set up hostname according to `/boot/id.txt` and disable first-time password change for root user and login user creation (Ansible will manage that).

 At this point you can burn the image to the card and boot OPZ.
 You might want to edit `/boot/wpa.txt` as OPZ will try to connect to WiFi on boot.